Skip to main content

 Žiče 70, 3215 Loče

-Art Smithing Kokotec is a small family business, where they are engaged in the production of forged fences, courtyard doors, chandeliers and other individual forged elements.
-In addition to blacksmithing, they are also engaged in the production of clay products with an emphasis on clay shaders.
-Otherwise, amongst their clay products, you will find chandeliers, candlesticks, souvenirs and various products as gifts or for festive occasions.
+Art Smithing Kokotec is a small family business specializing in the production of forged fences, courtyard doors, chandeliers, and other custom forged elements.
+In addition to blacksmithing, they also produce clay products, focusing on clay shaders.
+Among their clay creations, you’ll find chandeliers, candlesticks, souvenirs, and various items perfect for gifts or festive occasions.

 FOR THE CURIOUS:

-In the vicinity of the house, the “Gemaj” grape variety is grown , which is supposed to be more than 250 years old.
-They produce excellent wine from it.
+In the vicinity of the house, the “Gemaj” grape variety is cultivated, believed to be over 250 years old.
+This grape is used to produce excellent wine.

 Mill and saw Bezenšek